 BOOM OPERATING ….THE FIRST SKILL TO LEARN

-As sound assistant I ‘tracked’ the booms and might even be just out of sight in the picture above behind Peter’s boom and marked the studio floor with those bits of ‘camera tape’ to get the boom into it’s rehearsed positions.
+As sound-assistant, I ‘tracked’ the booms and might even be just out of sight in the picture above behind Peter’s boom and marked the studio floor with those bits of ‘camera tape’ to get the boom into its rehearsed positions.
 You then marked up your script to get it right throughout the play.

-If I was lucky I would also get to operate a ‘mini-boom’ or fishpole once or twice alongside a main boom or perhaps in a corridor set.
+If I was lucky I would also get to operate a ‘mini-boom’ or fishpole once or twice alongside the main boom or perhaps in a corridor set.
 A corridor scene could be painful for a new boom op as the narrow space allocated meant the dangerous ‘key light’ was usually just above you waiting to give you a nice big shadow!
 In the picture above there are two types of soft ‘fill lights’ hanging up on each side in the foreground and in the centre between them, visible behind Alvin’s head, is a ‘pup’ which although tightly fitted with ‘doors’, Peter will have to avoid crossing or risk getting an ‘arm shadow’.